 Road construction is crucial for building and maintaining our state’s infrastructure.
 Unfortunately, construction zones are filled with hazards, with heavy equipment, workers in or near the roadway, condensed or rerouted traffic lanes, and others.
+If you were injured in a motor vehicle accident due to unsafe conditions in a construction zone, contact our car accident lawyers for a free consultation about your case.

 If the construction company, workers, municipal entities, other motorists, or other entities do not exercise adequate care and caution, a severe or fatal injury accident could easily occur.
 If you have been injured in a road construction accident, you could be eligible to seek compensation for your medical expenses, lost wages, property damage, pain and suffering, and more.
 Contact the experienced Alpharetta car accident attorneys at Jonathan R. Brockman, P.C. today to discuss your case and your legal options.